 - If you believe someone witnessed the incident in question, please bring their contact information to your meeting.

 You can bring one other person to your meeting: a family member, friend, lawyer or advisor.
 You will not be permitted to bring anyone directly involved in the incident to serve as your advisor.
-If you choose to bring someone, you will need to have them fill out a Consent to Release Information Form [pdf].
+If you choose to bring someone, you will need to have them fill out a Consent to Release Information Form [pdf] and review the guidelines for advisors in the hearing process [pdf].

 Behavior that disrupts the order of the meeting or harasses the meeting participants will not be tolerated.
 You are responsible for your guest's actions.